 2. Explore Zermatt on two feet

-- The Zermatt Tourism office has a self-guided walking tour on its website.
+The Zermatt Tourism office has an excellent self-guided walking tour on its website.

 3. Visit St. Mauritius Church

-On your walking tour don’t miss St. Mauritius church, Zermatt’s beating spiritual heart.
-Although there have been more modest places of worship on this site from the 13th Century, the current church was consecrated in 1916.
+On your walking tour don’t miss St. Mauritius Church, Zermatt’s beating spiritual heart.
+Although there have been more modest places of worship on this site since the 13th Century, the current church was consecrated in 1916.

 4. Visit the Mountaineers’ Cemetery

-A visit the Mountaineers’ Cemetery, in the garden adjacent to St Mauritius Church, is a sobering reflection on the human cost of climbing the Matterhorn.
+A visit to the Mountaineers’ Cemetery, in the garden adjacent to St. Mauritius Church, is a sobering reflection on the human cost of climbing the Matterhorn.